ingonyama-zk/icicle/docs/docs/icicle/install_cuda_backend.md

 ### Licensing

 :::note
-Currently, the CUDA backend is free to use via Ingonyama’s icicle-cuda-backend-license server.
+Currently, the CUDA backend is free to use via Ingonyama’s ICICLE-CUDA-backend-license server.
 By default, the CUDA backend will attempt to access this server.
 For more details, please contact support@ingonyama.com.
 :::

 The CUDA backend requires a valid license to function.
 There are two types of CUDA backend licenses: